 ✓ Best area to stay for shoppers & foodies

 Feeling the Korean urban buzz in Busan doesn’t get better than in Nampo-dong, the city’s echo to Seoul’s Myeongdong.
-In Nampo-dong, both your tastebuds and wallet will get some exercise as some of the best food & shopping in Busan unfolds before you.
+In Nampo-dong, both your tastebuds and wallet will get some exercise as some of the tastiest foods in Busan and the city’s best shopping unfolds before you.

 What makes staying in Nampo-dong so appealing for travellers is that it’s closer to more of top attractions than any other area.
 Besides its own glitzy fashion boutiques, cosmetic shops, and restaurants, Nampo-dong is just a short hike to Jagalchi Market, Gukje Market, Yongdusan Park, and Busan Tower.
 The colourful and artistic Gamcheon Culture Village is a quick bus ride away as well.